John Egan (piper)

 John Egan (1840–1897) was an Irish piper.

 Egan, known as The Albino piper was a native of Dunmore, County Galway.
-Like his countyman Patsy Touhey, he was lefthanded.
+Like his countryman Patsy Touhey, he was lefthanded.
 His tutor in pipe music as Liam Dáll Connolly, and his grandson, John Burke (piper).

 He emigrated to the United States and spent much of his subsequent life in New York City, barring tours with John Cronan and Patsy Touhey across eastern states.